 Hey my little Holly-berry,

 I doubt that this letter will ever reach you; you’re probably centuries dead or lost to the mists of memory.
 But perhaps you’ve survived, as we do, and perhaps our local postmaster will find some way of delivering.
-I’ve both fallen so far and yet grown so much in the past few months, you probably wouldn’t even recognize me anymore, but I'll bet I can still kick your ass at hide-and-seek.
+I’ve both fallen so far and yet grown so much in the past few months, you probably wouldn’t even recognize me anymore, although I'll bet I can still kick your ass at hide-and-seek.
 I ostensibly work security for a few trade routes and the local mercantile, but as always, there’s more to it than that.

-There are also a surprising number of humans with fae souls living here, too.
+Even more interesting, there are a surprising number of humans with fae souls living here, too.
 They call themselves ‘changelings.”
 I guess by the strict definition, I also qualify as a changeling now, but I don’t really feel like I fit in with their little cadre.
 I’m probably the first descendant of royal blood they’ve seen since… whatever disaster befell our kind after our House fell out of time and the King was slain.
 They call me ‘sidhe,’ which feels stilted and awkward given what I…. am?
 Was?
 I’m not really sure anymore.
 But if the shoe fits, I might as well wear it.
-The others appear to be descendants of the commoner bloodlines, and stalwartly reject the proper order of things.
+The others appear to be descendants of the commoner bloodlines and stalwartly reject the proper order of things.
 That’s fine; I was never cut out to rule and am perfectly happy to work from behind the scenes as I have always done, but most of them can barely remember who they are much less our lost culture.

 Anyways, life goes on, the hearth-fires still burn.
 An oracle told me that the current wave of dread and despair will pass, and the Gates will open again.
 I just hope that I can be there when they do.
 I miss your laugh, your smile, the games we played.
 I miss our house and the willow grove by the pond.
 Maybe some day we’ll have that again, and I will continue to fight every day to make it safe to bring our people, our friends, our families, back into the world.